Education for the Journey of Life...

-In the long term, we are hoping to extend the workshop block on the school site into a purpose-built two-storey upper school block of eight teaching spaces including a science laboratory, art room and library.
-Keir Polyblank, a former parent who has project-managed the building of the whole school complex, has produced provisional detailed plans for this and we are now seeking planning permission from the local planning authority.
+In the long term, we will extend the workshop block on the school site into a purpose-built two-storey Upper School block of eight teaching spaces including a science laboratory, art room and library.
+Keir Polyblank, a former parent who has designed and overseen the building of the whole school complex, has produced the plans for this and we are pleased to have planning permission from the local planning authority.
+Building will start shortly.

 What we are offering we believe to be dynamic and cutting-edge, the right education for our times for adolescents of all abilities.
 We hope it will inspire and nourish all those who participate.

 Visiting PhD Student, Alys Mendus, reports on her day in the Upper School...

 To enquire about joining the Upper School, please contact the school office on 01425 472 664 or fill in this initial Upper School admissions enquiry form.